 Adam and Joanne's Tips

-- To safely cut the squash, you will need a heavy chef’s knife, a towel to keep it steady as you cut as well as to protect your hand, and some muscle power.
-Cut the squash from stem to end, but don’t try to cut through the stem (it’s too tough).
-When you’ve cut through the squash, just pull each half apart.
+- To safely cut spaghetti squash, you need a heavy chef’s knife, a towel to keep it steady as you cut as well as to protect your hand, and some muscle power.
+Cut the squash from stem to end, but don’t try to cut through the stem (it’s too hard).
+When you’ve cut through the squash, pull each half apart.

 - Nutrition Facts: The nutrition facts provided below are estimates.
 We have used the USDA Supertracker recipe calculator to calculate approximate values.
 We omitted salt from the calculations since you will need to add to your tastes.
-We assumed 4 servings, which will be side portions.
+We assumed four side portions.